How Long Does It Take to Get a Settlement Check after an Accident?

 • Loss of enjoyment.

 This is especially problematic if the multiplier method is used to calculate non-economic damages.
-Your attorney and the insurance company might disagree on what amount your economic damages should be multiplied by.
+Your attorney and the insurance company might disagree on which multiplier is appropriate.

 Disagreements or delays in negotiating a settlement of non-economic damages can massively impact how long it takes for you to get your settlement check.